rXchauhan/A-High-Availability-Multi-VLAN-Campus-Network-with-DHCP-DNS-NAT-Security/README.md

 ### Note:-
 * Now you can see in both case they are pinging with ISPs IP 100.100.100.1
-* But the differnece is that route is change in both case because they have differnet-different Active & Standby in both case.
+* But the differnece is that, the route is changing in both case because they have differnet-different Active & Standby in both case.

-## 🚀 Test the followinf:
+## 🚀 Test the following:
 * HSRP Active/Standby failover
 * DHCP Auto IP Allocation
 * Internet Ping via NAT